Mediterranean Stove Top Chicken Casserole

 • Add the garlic and paprika and cook for another minute or two.

-• Put the chicken back in the pan with the cherry tomatoes, stock, and wine.
+• Put the chicken back in the pan with the cherry tomatoes, broth/stock, and wine.
 Then add the peppers, bay leaves, and dried thyme.
 Add the optional rosemary sprig and cinnamon stick at this point too.
 Season well.

 • When it’s boiling, turn down the heat and let the casserole simmer for about 40 minutes.